 Anyone who has dyed their hair blonde knows how frustrating it is to spend time and money getting the perfect blonde colour at the salon (or at home), only to find those pesky dark roots showing up a few weeks later.

 But fear not!
 You can keep your blonde locks looking fresh and fabulous longer with a blonde root touch-up at home.
 It's a quick and easy process, as simple as brushing or spraying on some colour to cover up those grown-out roots.
 And with options like temporary hair colour or permanent root touch-up kits available, you can pick whatever works best for your style and busy schedule.

 Keep reading to discover how to touch up your roots to keep your blonde looking fresh and perfectly blended.

 Wait, can you really do a blonde root touch-up at home?

-It's true that blonde hair is trickier to work with than other hair colors, so we understand why you might feel nervous about coloring your roots.
+It's true that blonde hair is trickier to work with than other hair colours, so we understand why you might feel nervous about colouring your roots.
 But with Clairol's product portfolio, finding your perfect shade and touching up your blonde roots at home has never been easier!

 Here's what you can expect when using the range: